Unstoppable Hackathon

 15 December (Optional Event)

-The First Stability Workshop will be hosted on campus at LNMIIT.
-Participants are encouraged to attend, though accommodation and meals for this additional event will NOT be provided.
+The First Stability Workshop hosted at LNMIIT.
+Accommodation and meals for this extra day are NOT included.

 5. Mentorship & Guidance